raulmariano/Tech-Jam-BAMOE/README.md

 IBM BAMOE is based on Open-Source Apache KIE technologies such as Drools, jBPM, and Kogito, and provides a set of libraries, applications and tools that adapt to your Software Development Life Cycle (SDLC) and integrate with services and technologies that you are probably already using (VS Code, Git-based source code hosting services, event streaming platforms such as Apache Kafka, popular microservice monitoring and metrics technologies such as Prometheus).

+## Environment (IBM TechZone - Business Partners and IBMers only)

+Labs require an environment, which can be reserved [here](https://techzone.ibm.com/collection/ibm-business-automation-manager-open-editions-environment/environments).
+After reserving an environment, you will receive an email link.

+> [!NOTE]
+>
+> Please make sure to **reserve an environment with BAMOE v9.2 or higher**.
+Our labs have been developed and tested exclusively with the latest product version, ensuring full compatibility.

 ## Labs

 - [**Explore the BAMOE Canvas with Kubernetes**](Lab%2001%20-%20Explore%20the%20BAMOE%20Canvas%20with%20Kubernetes%20v1.0.0.pdf): In this lab, you will explore the BAMOE Canvas and Management Console to deepen your knowledge of workflow modeling and DMN (Decision Model and Notation).
 You will have the chance to test practical examples by deploying them to a local Minikube cluster.